AkramExp/task-manager/Readme.md

 ## Features

-TaskFlow provides user a bunch of features in the website which are listed below

-- **Account registration and login functionality for authenticated access**
+- Account registration and login functionality for authenticated access
-- **Ability to create tasks with a title, description, due date, priority, status, and assign them to other users**
+- Ability to create tasks with a title, description, due date, priority, status, and assign them to other users
-- **Edit and delete existing tasks with appropriate access control**
+- Edit and delete existing tasks with appropriate access control
-- **Assigned users can update the status of tasks they are responsible for**
+- Assigned users can update the status of tasks they are responsible for
-- **Profile management allowing users to update their personal information**
+- Profile management allowing users to update their personal information
-- **Search functionality to locate tasks by title or description**
+- Search functionality to locate tasks by title or description
-- **Advanced filtering options for tasks based on priority, status, due date, creator, or assignee**
+- Advanced filtering options for tasks based on priority, status, due date, creator, or assignee
-- **View of tasks assigned by others for better task tracking and accountability**
+- View of tasks assigned by others for better task tracking and accountability
-- **Sorting of tasks by status, priority, creation date, or due date for organized viewing**
+- Sorting of tasks by status, priority, creation date, or due date for organized viewing
-- **Notifications for task creation, updates, deletions, and status changes**
+- Notifications for task creation, updates, deletions, and status changes
-- **Paginated task listings to support large datasets efficiently**
+- Paginated task listings to support large datasets efficiently
-- **Fully responsive UI optimized for desktop, tablet, and mobile devices**
+- Fully responsive UI optimized for desktop, tablet, and mobile devices

 ## Approach